lowleveldesign/debug-recipes/debugging-using-windbg/windbg-field-notes.md

 ```

 Which matches the kb output.
 The RetAddr is the address where program will continue when the current function call is finished.

+### Variables

+When you have private symbols you may list local variables with the **dv** command.

+Additionally the **dt** command allows you to work with type symbols.
+You may either list them, eg.: `dt notepad!g_*` or dump a data address using a given type format, eg.: `dt nt!_PEG 0x13123`.

+With windbg 10.0 a new very interesting command was introduced: **dx**.
+It uses a navigation expressions just like Visual Studio (you may define your own file .natvis files).
+You load the interesting .natvis file with the **.nvload** command.

 ## Controlling process execution